singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 12  }
 ```

-If you really think about how this works, you only use memo[i] for memo[i+l] and memo[i+2].
+If you really think about how this works, you only use memo[i] for memo[i+1] and memo[i+2].
 You don't need it after that.
 Therefore, we can get rid of the memo table and just store a few variables.

 ```java
 1   int fibonacci(int n) {